lmayencourt/flynn-the-running-fox/README.md

 - [bevy engine](https://bevyengine.org) as game engine.
 - [bevy game template](https://github.com/NiklasEi/bevy_game_template/tree/main?tab=readme-ov-file) as tutorial to build and release the game.
 - [ChatGPT](https://chat.openai.com) free edition for the game lore.

+## Project management
+This repository follow the [Semantic versioning](https://semver.org) scheme.
+The "user-experience" is used as a "public API".
+This definition id deliberately vague.

+## License
+Licensed under MIT license ([LICENSE-MIT](LICENSE.txt) or http://opensource.org/licenses/MIT)